La Trinidad, Benguet: American period

-During the Philippine Revolution, in July 1898, Filipino revolutionary forces under the Ibaloi chieftain Juan Cariño and Pedro Paterno liberated La Trinidad from the Spaniards and took over the government, proclaiming Benguet aa province of the new Philippine Republic, and La Trinidad as its capital.
+During the Philippine Revolution, in July 1898, Filipino revolutionary forces under the Ibaloi chieftain Juan Cariño and Pedro Paterno liberated La Trinidad from the Spaniards and took over the government, proclaiming Benguet as province of the new Philippine Republic, and La Trinidad as its capital.

 In 1900, the American colonizers arrived, and La Trinidad was established as one of the 19 townships under the Benguet province upon the issuance of Act No. 48.
 For a brief period, Baguio was the capital of Benguet when appointed Benguet province civil governor H.P.
 Whitmarsh moved the seat of government from La Trinidad to Baguio in 1901.
 La Trinidad was again the provincial capital in 1909 after Baguio was converted from a township into a chartered city.

 Second World War

 On May 3, 1945, Filipino soldiers of the 66th Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL, liberated La Trinidad for Imperial Japanese occupation.